fredrikerichsen16/hornet/README.md

 # hornet-cli

 ### Command line interface (CLI) building library for Node.js which supports nesting.
 This CLI library is almost completed.
 All the features below in the example are working.
 There may be some bugs.
+The code is a bit spaghetti.

 # Why is this useful?
-Because none of the other CLI libraries support nested commands.
+Because none of the other CLI libraries I found support nested commands.

-You can make a basic CLI app to make an admin panel for your web app for example (do database queries, inserts/updates etc.)
+The primary use case is creating a basic admin panel for your application I reckon.
+It may also be useful for simple personal projects.
+I made this because I was making a side project with complicated database relations that I needed to do CRUD operations on (mainly insert a lot of data).
+Using the database GUI tool or code would be too tedious, and making an admin panel web client would be too time consuming.

+# Upcoming features
+Feel free to contribute these features or to the project in general.
+- middleware
+- defining functions directly in the app structure instead of .action('controller.method')
+- support other input types than pure text.
+E.g. Select from a list of options, and autocomplete.
+Like Inquirer.js

 # Example
+Hopefully the example code below is good enough to get started.
+I might get around to writing documentation one day.

 ### Define app structure
 ```
 import {hornet, command} from "hornet-cli/imports/main";

 // controllers
 import {authentication} from './controllers/authentication';